I’m not going to start this post with a story about how every time I see my friends and family, we’re all on our smartphones, ignoring one another.

 Bing and Google both have mobile-friendly testing tools for websites.
 Just copy and paste your website’s URL and click “analyze” to see how your site stacks up.

-And if your site still isn’t mobile-friendly, that’s another reason you’ll want to update it.
+Talk to a web developer and a designer about optimizing your website for mobile devices.
 Don’t lose customers (and money!) to competitors just because they can’t navigate your site on their smartphones.